Plant Watering Tips That You Need To Know To Maintain Your Garden

 The Watering Can

 This is the most common way to water your plants.
-The can need to be filled with water and then poured gently onto the soil of the plant until it starts coming out of the bottom drainage holes.
+The can needs to be filled with water and then poured gently onto the soil of the plant until it starts coming out of the bottom drainage holes.
 You donât want it to pool around the plant, but instead, slowly seep into the soil.
 Be careful not to overwater your plants!

 -